ezaspy/whoru/README.md

 # whoru
-Python script to query multiple IP addresses for whois records Ensure each IOC (IP address or domain) is on it's own line (seperated by '\n')
+Python script to query multiple IP addresses for whois records<br />
+Ensure each IOC (IP address or domain) is on it's own line (seperated by '\n')

 ## Usage